foysalcodeio/Far-Manager/README.md

   - shift+ins : paste
   - f7 : Make Folder

-jokon test.cpp click korbo tokon automatic text.exe file execute jabe
-	- tarpor test.exe file

 details:
 run and compile
-click test.cpp then automatic create text.ext and then click text.exe after then compile it
+click test.cpp then automatic create text.exe and then click text.exe automatic execute and compile it

 installation command :